MicrosoftDocs/power-automate-docs/articles/get-started-approvals.md

 ## Assign approvals to any user in your tenant

-You can assign approvals to users in your current project oakdale environment as well as any users in your Azure Active Directory (Azure AD) tenant, including guest users.
+You can assign approvals to users in your current Common Data Service environment as well as any users in your Azure Active Directory (Azure AD) tenant, including guest users.
 When you assign an approval to users who are not in your environment, they are automatically added so that we can process their responses and persist them for approvals history.
 The following tenant configurations do not allow this:

 - When the AllowAdHocSubscriptions setting in Azure Active Directory (Azure AD) is disabled.
 In this case, you can request your tenant administrator to enable it.
 You can find more information about this in the self-service signup.
-- If a security group has been used to control which users have access to the project oakdale environment.
+- If a security group has been used to control which users have access to the Common Data Service environment.
 - Power Automate [US Government plans](https://docs.microsoft.com/power-automate/us-govt).